abhishekarya1/Hash-Define-myNotes/content/rest/caching.md

 ```

 We can have both `ETag` and `Last-Modified` present in response lying in the cache, `ETag` takes precedence and the cached data is revalidated using it.

+The "client" above, for the purpose of validation refers to the system containing the cache whose data needs to be revalidated.
+It can be browser (private cache), or a proxy server.
+When validation is required, request headers like `If-None-Match` are sent by it to the origin server containing the main datastore.

 ### Avoiding Revalidation
 Browsers often send `max-age=0, must-revalidate` on force reloads and that will revalidate every resource.
 To avoid that we can specify a very long `max-age=999999999` and an `immutable` directive.